incrediblesound/Jump-Into-JavaScript/README.md

 There’s another thing called a framework which is like a library but is serves a slightly different purpose.
 To write a complicated program, there is usually a lot of boilerplate code that you have to write just to get started.
 Frameworks provide a basic set of abstractions to reduce the amount of time you spend on boilerplate code.
 For example, to write complex web applications, we usually use the MVC paradigm which stands for Model View Controller.
 In this paradigm, the model is an abstraction for holding and managing data, the view is the layer for displaying the data in an interface of some kind, and the controller manages the changes that happen as a result of user interaction with the view.
 As a result a web frameworks might include built-in abstractions for models views and controllers, like Angular.js, or it might focus on one part of that paradigm and let you determine how to manage the rest, like React.js which just handles the view.

-#What do do other than learn all this stuff
+##What to do other than learn all this stuff